Lrakulka/Double_Bottom_USB_Stick/README.md

 [Device root key]
 [Partition name] [Partition key]
 ```
-If root key, partition key and partition name are correct then the command file will be deleted and the device will reconnect connection with the host and switch the currently visible partition, if root key not correct no action will be executed, if the partition name or key is incorrect then the command file will be rename to ```COMMAND_FILE_NAME_FAILED - COMMANDF.TXT``` (If the partition is public then You should write "public" as partition key.
+If root key, partition key and partition name are correct then the command file will be deleted and the device will reconnect to the host and switch the currently visible partition.
+If root key not correct no action will be executed.
+If the partition name or key is incorrect then the command file will be renamed to ```COMMAND_FILE_NAME_FAILED - COMMANDF.TXT``` (If the partition is public then You should write "public" as partition key).

 ### ShowConf ###
 Create in the root directory of the device a file with name ```COMMAND_.TXT - COMMAND_FILE_NAME``` and fill it with the following text.